Andreas Borchel

 Projects

-I am currently working on the FHF-funded projects Salivax and SaliFilaVax, in which we try to develop and optimise a DNA vaccine targeting the proteins secreted from the salmon louse onto the fish.
+I am currently working on the FHF-funded project SaliFilaVax the successor of, Salivax, in which we try to develop and optimise a DNA vaccine targeting the proteins secreted from the salmon louse onto the fish.

 Nanolus is led by Marineholem RASLab AS and is analysing the suitability of ion-modified water as an anti-louse treatment.
 I'm the project reponsible at UiB and will perform transcriptomic studies on lice treated with this water.